EU President says leaders committed to euro zone

 "We have no intention to create any kind of public rating agency.
 What we are trying to do is ... implement reforms that are needed and to reduce of course their (European nations') levels of debt," he said.

-There has been a debate about the role of rating agencies in Europe, which were criticised for underestimating sovereign debt risks ahead of the 2008-2009 global financial crisis.
+There has been a debate about the role of rating agencies in Europe, which were criticized for underestimating sovereign debt risks ahead of the 2008-2009 global financial crisis.

 "Whether we agree or not with each one of the decisions of the rating agencies, one thing is sure: we have to reduce the deficits to ensure the sustainability of our public finances," Barroso told a business luncheon.